timrsmith/mattermost-integration-giphy/README.md

  1. Log in to your Mattermost account.
 Click the three dot menu at the top of the left-hand side and go to **Account Settings** > **Integrations** > **Outgoing Webhooks**
  2. Under *Add a new outgoing webhook*, leave the *Channel* unselected and enter `gif:` into *Trigger Words*.
 You may select a channel if you only want this integration to be available in a specified channel
  3. Paste your Web Server domain into *Callback URLs*, making sure to add `http://` to the beginning and `/new_post` to the end so it looks similar to `http://<your-web-server-domain>/new_post` and click **Add**
- 4. Copy the *Token* from your newly created webhook that will under the *Existing outgoing webhooks* section
+ 4. Copy the *Token* from your newly created webhook that appears under the *Existing outgoing webhooks* section

+3. **Set up your Mattermost slash command**
+ 1. Log in to your Mattermost account.
+Click the three dot menu at the top of the left-hand side and go to **Account Settings** > **Integrations** > **Slash Commands**
+ 2. Under *Add a new command*, enter `/gif` into **Command Trigger Word**
+ 3. Paste your Web Server domain into *Callback URLs*, making sure to add `http://` to the beginning
+ 4. Select `POST` method
+ 5. (optional) Choose a username and icon url
+ 6. (optional) Check the autocomplete checkbox, add `[KEYWORD]` as the hint, `Returns a GIF from Giphy based on the keyword` as the description and `Get a GIF from Giphy` as the descriptive label
+ 7. Copy the *Token* from your newly created slash command that appears under the *Existing commands* section

-3. **Run the server with the correct configuration**
+4. **Run the server with the correct configuration**
- 7. Back on SSH or your terminal, add the following lines to your `~/.bash_profile`
+ 1. Back on SSH or your terminal, add the following lines to your `~/.bash_profile`
     - `export MATTERMOST_GIPHY_TOKEN=<your-token-here>` This is the token you copied in the last section
-    - `export MATTERMOST_GIPHY_HOST=<your-host>` or `export HOST=<your-host>` The host yu want the integration (defaults to 127.0.0.1)
+    - `export MATTERMOST_GIPHY_HOST=<your-host>` or `export HOST=<your-host>` The host you want the integration (defaults to 127.0.0.1)
     - `export MATTERMOST_GIPHY_PORT=<your-port-number>` or `export PORT=<you-port-number>` The port number you want the integration to listen on (defaults to 5000)
- 8. Source your bash profile
+ 2. Source your bash profile
     - `source ~/.bash_profile`
- 9. Run the server
+ 3. Run the server
     - `python server.py`

 That's it!
-You should be able to type `gif: hello` into any channel and see a GIF from Gihpy's translate service.
+You should be able to type `gif: hello` or `/gif hello` into any channel and see a GIF from Giphy's translate service.

 ### Production Setups